Data Privacy / Cyber Risk - How to use contracts to manage it better?

 However, the story does not end at carefully articulating the clauses and managing risk using conservative approaches.
 Companies good at this are tracking the obligations for themselves and their 3rd parties (as defined in contracts and regulatory guidance) diligently using various tools (AI, Dashboards, etc.).
 These tools ultimately generate insights for CFOs around risks existing in each transaction and the overall portfolio.

-Get in touch with us if you’d like to discuss how we’re helping our clients manage cyber risk in their contracts.
+Get in touch with us if you’d like to discuss how we’re helping our clients manage cyber risk in their contracts.\

 More Like This

-Day 3 of 20 - Contract Summaries using Generative AI
+Day 6 of 20 - Contract Summaries Part II

 Read More